 Tuesday, April 19, 2016

-John Brown's birthplace before it was destroyed by fire
+John Brown's birthplace before its destruction by fire

 Visitors pose at John Brown's birthplace in these circa-1900 photographs.